Prefer a hard-copy version of this safari packing list which you are able to print off? Download our interactive PDF packing list here.

 1. Safari clothing which is easy to pack, dries quickly, and wicks moisture away from the skin;

-2. Safari Clothing which offers a built-in insect repellent.
-Insist on seeing proof that the built-in insect repellent has been proven to work by asking to see the laboratory test results;
+2. Safari clothing which offers a built-in insect defence.
+Insist on seeing proof that the built-in anti-insect treatment has been proven to work by asking to see the laboratory test results;

 5. As we all prefer to smell fresh, select safari clothing that uses an anti-microbial or anti-bacterial fabric.
 This also means that you will be able to wear the same safari clothing for longer and so pack less and travel lighter.

 6. Add to the protective performance of the safari clothing which you take on safari by packing a wide-brimmed, packable safari hat, an effective sunscreen, and insect repellent which has been proven to work to spray onto your safari clothing, safari hat, and skin.